rouvinerh/SecJournal/websec/disclosed-bugs/accepted/reflected-xss-waf.md

 ## Discovery

-I was initially interested in how this company was registering accounts, proxying requests and looking at how accounts are created.
+I was initially interested in how this company was registering accounts, proxying requests and looking at how accounts were created.
 I noticed that there were requests going to `company.com/locale?locale=en`.

 I decided to change the parameter to `locale=evil`.
 To my surprise, my input was reflected.